 Tail: Rabbit strip, or Chamois towel (gives much more movement, but can tangle around the hook a bit more).
 If you want it short, tie it short, but I prefer mine to be at least 4".

-Optional Glow: A small glow in the dark corkie can be cut in half and one have can be glued to the nose of the fly.
+Optional Glow: A small glow in the dark corkie can be cut into halves and one half can be glued to the nose of the fly.
 I say the "nose" because of the angle the fly sits in the water.
 I suggest placing the fly in the water, attached to some line and pull the fly slowly so you see where it needs to rest.
 The idea is so the fish can't see it so well, but you can when retrieving it.
 If you place it on the top of the head it will disappear from your view when you retrieve it (learned that one the hard way).
 Glow in the dark flashabou can work as well.

 Fly Tying The Artimouse Mouse Fly from Chris Cutler on Vimeo.